Sparse Generalized Eigenvalue Problem: Optimal Statistical Rates via Truncated Rayleigh Flow: Methodology and Algorithm

-Algorithm~\ref{alg:tgd} requires the choice of a step size $\eta$, a tuning parameter $k$ on the cardinality of the solution, and an initialization $\vb_0$.
-As suggested by our theory, we need $\eta$ to be sufficiently small such that $\eta \lambda_{\max} (\hat{\Bb})<1$.
-The tuning parameter $k$ can be selected using cross-validation or based on prior knowledge.
-While the theoretical results in Theorem~\ref{theorem:main} suggests that a good initialization may be beneficial, our numerical results illustrate that the proposed algorithm is robust to different initialization $\vb_0$.
-A more thorough discussion on this can be found in the following section.
+In addition to an initial vector $\vb_0$, Algorithm~\ref{alg:tgd} requires the choice of a step size $\eta$ and a tuning parameter $k$ on the cardinality of the solution.
+As suggested by the theoretical results in Section~\ref{section:theory}, we need $\eta$ to be sufficiently small such that $\eta \lambda_{\max} (\hat{\Bb})<1$.
+In practice, the tuning parameter $k$ can be selected using cross-validation or based on prior knowledge.
+The computational complexity for each iteration of Algorithm~\ref{alg:tgd} is $\cO(kd+d)$: $\cO(d)$ for selecting the $k$ largest elements of a $d$-dimensional vector to obtain the set $F_t$, and $\cO(kd)$ for taking the product between a truncated vector and a matrix with columns restricted to the set $F_t$, and for calculating the difference between two matrices with columns restricted to the set $F_t$.